September 29, 2023 1 Comment on Make the 211 Middy Blouse into a Dress

 I made my dress using View B of the Middy Blouse as my foundation with only a few simple changes to alter the fit that allow for a bit of winter layering and a vintage aesthetic.
 For example, to create a roomier fit, I simply graded the side seams of the blouse to be wider at the bottom edge.
 To learn how to grade the side seams of the blouse check out the 211 Two Middies Blouse Sew Along: Day Three.
 The main consideration is being sure the bottom edge of the blouse is wide enough to easily clear your hip measurement to provide a nice hang and give you enough ease of movement.

 The other adjustment I incorporated is to make the sleeves longer.
-I also decided to make the sleeves just a little bit fuller without having to disturbing the armhole construction.
+I also decided to make the sleeves just a little bit fuller without having to disturb the armhole construction.
 To do this, I widened the sleeves slightly from the armhole to the bottom sleeve edge.

 The blouse becomes a dress when a simple A-line skirt is added.
 To give the bottom of the dress a bit of interest I incorporated two horizontal pleats.
 I also added pockets to the side seams, because nearly all side seams are made better with pockets!

 For suitable fabrics, have a look at the blog post Fabric Suggestions for 211 Two Middies.
 I am using a mid-weight linen with a lovely drape and a scrap of leftover linen cross weave fabric for the collar and cuffs.
 Check out the fabrics for purchase on our website, where you will find some options for this project.
-The European Linen-Goodnight, and the Tencel/Linen-Brick Red, and the Muscovado Cotton Needlecord in deep mustard are perfect for fall sewing.

 You will need additional fabric yardage for making the skirt portion and for adding length to the sleeves.
 I added an additional 1 yard (91cm) for the skirt portion and an extra 1/2 yard (46cm) for the sleeves.
-The fabric I used is 59 inches (150cm) wide.
+The fabric I used was 59 inches (150cm) wide.

 Note: If you make length or width adjustments to the pattern pieces, be sure to re-check your yardage requirements before purchasing fabric.